ahlstromcj/seq66/README.md

         windows.
 Qt style-sheet support.
     *   Tabs for management of sets, mute-groups, song mode, pattern editing, event-editing, play-lists, and session information.
+    *   Low-frequency oscillator (LFO) for modifying continuous controller (CC) and velocity values.
+    *   An editor for expansion/compression/alignment of note patterns.
     *   Each pattern slot can be colored; the color palette for slots and the piano rolls can be saved and modified.
     *   Horizontal and vertical zoom in the pattern and song editors.